 Compared to bots that need to be constantly reconfigured, artificial intelligence can operate independently, without human intervention.
 It can come up with trading strategies, test and refine them.
 It can take into account market trends in order to improve with newly acquired knowledge.
 That is, AI can imitate the thinking of analysts.

-Here are a few more AI powers that are being used to benefit traders, brokers, funds, as well as their clients:
+Here are a few more AI powers that are being used to benefit traders, brokers, and funds, as well as their clients:

 What AI is not capable of: doesn’t show human emotions such as greed and fear, doesn’t make irrational guesses.
 Although, these are not disadvantages, but advantages.
-On the exchange, AI performs better than algorithmic bots, not to mention superiority over humans.
+On the exchange, AI performs better than algorithmic bots, not to mention humans.

 Artificial intelligence is becoming a major component in developing trading strategies for hard-to-predict markets.
 It not only trades according to a written algorithm but constantly collects and processes huge amounts of data, analyses events and trends, and makes decisions itself.